fliptanedo/FlipWebsite2025/HugoNotes.md

 * Here's a nice explanation of how to build using Tailwind.
 It uses the Tailwind CDN, which may be the best way to explore before eventually running Tailwind locally. https://www.youtube.com/watch?v=8eQwgc9nc64
 * A Medium explainer for basic Tailwind: https://medium.com/@khazifire/how-to-add-tailwind-css-to-your-html-project-ef06fcd8dcc9

+## Blox edits

+### Blox CSS Files

+The CSS for all of the blox is in `./assets/css/blox/`.
+You can see that `all.css` simply imports the other CSS files.
+This gives a framework for how to organize the way you introduce custom CSS for different blox.

 ## HugoBlox updates